chrisn-au/autopi-googlesheets/README.md

 ### Change/add/remove PIDs

 Chang/add/remove defintions const RPM = "rpm".
 If you dont not need the RPM PID remove this line.
-If you want to change the name chasnge both the RPM and lower case (which should reflect the pid)
+If you want to change the name change both the RPM and lower case value (which should reflect the pid)

-You can duplicate this line as often as you need.
+You can duplicate this line as often as you need to add new pid's.

+e.g

+const TPR = 'tpr'

 To add the new/changed/deleted items in the array to be processed on process ALL add/change/remove from the array

-let pidList = [RPM,BBM]
+let pidList = [RPM,BBM,TPR]

 ###  Change/add/remove menu items